Pro-Gun Russian Bots Flood Twitter After Parkland Shooting - Slashdot

 The bear (Score:2)

-Russian Trolls Have Also Invaded Slashdot (Score:4)
+Russian Trolls Have Also Invaded Slashdot (Score:5, Funny)

 Remember the days when it was just linux nerds in here instead of bots and trolls?